erichung9060/Auto_CAPTCHA_with_LLM/README.md

 # 🤖 Auto CAPTCHA with LLM

-A chrome extension for automatically solves CAPTCHAs and fills the verification code using LLM (Gemini, Cloud Vision AI) on any websites.
+A chrome extension for automatically solves CAPTCHAs and fills the verification code using LLM or detection model (Gemini, Google Cloud Vision AI) on any websites.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0fb8e861-44a1-4d11-88be-cde883d04e38" width="49%">